UNIVERSITY OF OREGON SPACE UTILIZATION AND CLASSIFICATION MANUAL: CODING SPACE

 G - Graduate employee

-OA - Officer of Administration
+OA - Officer of Administration (ranked and non-ranked)

 R - Research assistant, research associate, post-doctoral fellow (employed)

 U - Unsupported graduate/undergraduate student, volunteer, or other